xpipe-io/xpipe/README.md

   To include this CLI executable in this build, make sure to run `gradlew buildCli` first
 - You can also run the CLI application in development mode with something like `gradlew :cli:clean :cli:run --args="daemon start"`.
   Note here that you should always clean the CLI project first, as the native image plugin is a little buggy in that regard.
 - `gradlew <project>:test` will run the tests of the specified project.

-Some production unit tests depend on a connection to an X-Pipe daemon to properly function.
-To launch the installed daemon, it is required that you either have X-Pipe installed or have set the `XPIPE_HOME` environment variable in case you are using a portable version.

 You are also able to properly debug the built production application through two different methods:
 - The `app/scripts/xpiped_debug` script will launch the application in debug mode and with a console attached to it